High Liner Foods Incorporated processes and markets prepared and packaged frozen seafood products in North America.

 Compensation vs Earnings: Rod's compensation has been consistent with company performance over the past year.

 Experienced Management: HLF's management team is considered experienced (3.4 years average tenure).

 Experienced Board: HLF's board of directors are considered experienced (7.3 years average tenure).

 Who are the major shareholders and have insiders been buying or selling?

 Insider Trading Volume

-Insider Buying: HLF insiders have bought more shares than they have sold in the past 3 months.
+Insider Buying: Insufficient data to determine if insiders have bought more shares than they have sold in the past 3 months.

 Recent Insider Transactions